 Many people associated with the athletic program were in attendance.
 Edith Royal was there, and several members of some of Royal’s teams, teams Jenkins wrote about, were there as well including Doug English, Billy Dale, and Mike Perrin.

 Administrators from the Moody College of Communication and the School of Journalism were also there, including director of the journalism school R.B.
-Brenner, as well as one of my favorite professors, former Statesman writer and author of a book on Harvey Pennick, Kevin Robins.
+Brenner, as well as one of my favorite professors, former Statesman writer and author of a book on Harvey Pennick, Kevin Robbins.

 TPSM is creating an award for sportswriting named after Jenkins.
 Each year, a board of people selected by TPSM, including Kirk Bohls and several other great writers, will bestow an award for great sportswriting in the previous calendar year, as well as a lifetime achievement award.